-Step 1: Tell your manager, HR or another appropriate member of the team about your condition.
+Step 1: Tell your manager, HR representative, or another appropriate team member about your condition.
 Before beginning the conversation, decide how you want to describe your mental health challenges.
 You can use broad terms or specific medical language, but it may be best to keep your verbiage direct and simple to avoid ambiguity.
 There should be no doubt that you’re describing a diagnosable medical issue.

 Step 2: Describe the reasonable accommodation you’re requesting in concrete detail.
 Explain exactly how the accommodation will empower you to succeed at work.
 While the law does not require you to demand a particular accommodation, having clarity about your needs will help your employer help you.

 Step 3: Provide any necessary documentation of your mental health condition.
 An employer may require your mental health provider to sign a form confirming that a reasonable accommodation will help you perform your duties.
 In some instances, a company will ask to contact your provider directly.
 If so, contact your provider in advance to sign any necessary confidentiality releases.